Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization: Introduction

-By contrast, fixed-precision multi-component arithmetic based on error-free transformation (EFT) techniques, which employs combinations of multiple IEEE binary32 (24-bit mantissa and 32-bit total length) and binary64 values supported by existing hardware, is represented by quadruple-double (QD)~\cite{qd} for CPUs and GQD~\cite{GQD}---a CUDA port of QD, though dated---for GPUs.
+In contrast, fixed-precision multicomponent arithmetic based on error-free transformation (EFT) techniques, which employs combinations of multiple IEEE binary32 (24-bit mantissa and 32-bit total length) and binary64 values supported by existing hardware, is represented by quadruple-double (QD)~\cite{qd} for CPUs and GQD~\cite{GQD}---a CUDA port of QD, though dated---for GPUs.
 When a relatively short mantissa length suffices, such as in double-double (DD, 106-bit), triple-double (TD, 159-bit), and quadruple-double (QD, 212-bit) arithmetic implemented by combining two to four binary64 values, computations can be executed faster than with MPFR.
-It has further been demonstrated by Kotakemori et al.'s Lis~\cite{lis} and Hishinuma et al.~\cite{dd_avx_original} that basic linear computations can be accelerated by leveraging AVX, AVX2, and AVX-512, which are x86-based SIMD instruction sets.
-Building on an existing AVX2 implementation, we have demonstrated that basic linear computations in DD, TD, and QD precision can be accelerated on Raspberry Pi and Snapdragon platforms by exploiting Neon instructions~\cite{kouya_arm_neon_2025}.
+Kotakemori et al.'s Lis~\cite{lis} and Hishinuma et al.~\cite{dd_avx_original} further demonstrated that basic linear computations can be accelerated by leveraging AVX, AVX2, and AVX-512, which are x86-based SIMD instruction sets.
+Building on an existing AVX2 implementation, we demonstrated that basic linear computations in DD, TD, and QD precision can be accelerated on the Raspberry Pi and Snapdragon platforms by exploiting the Neon instructions~\cite{kouya_arm_neon_2025}.